 In a lot of these cases, it might not be an emergency, it might be Richard Roe just needs a phone in a hurry and steals one.
 In an older work, when seizing control of the payphone, expect Richard to tell the person on the other end "He'll call you back" before hanging up and dialing their own call.

-- For the film Cellular, this is basically the entire plot: A man is connected to a woman who was kidnapped, and she doesn't know where she is, and he's got the only connection to her, and if his phone runs out, he'll need to beg, borrow, buy or steal another for the battery.
+- Cellular: This is basically the entire plot: A man is connected to a woman who was kidnapped, and she doesn't know where she is, and he's got the only connection to her, and if his phone runs out, he'll need to beg, borrow, buy or steal another for the battery.

-- The eponymous killing machine in The Terminator hauls a biker type arguing with his girlfriend out of the booth so he can look through the phone book.
+- The Terminator: The eponymous killing machine hauls a biker type arguing with his girlfriend out of the booth so he can look through the phone book.
 He can be heard complaining, "Man, you've got a real attitude problem!" but fortunately for him sticks to verbal abuse.

-- The an episode of Kim Possible Draken takes and answers Kim's Communicator to tell Wade that she can't talk at the moment and to leave a message.
+- Kim Possible: In one episode, Draken takes and answers Kim's Communicator to tell Wade that she can't talk at the moment and to leave a message.

 - Dastardly and Muttley in Their Flying Machines: At the start of "Follow That Feather," Dick and Muttley are flying together searching for Yankee Doodle Pigeon when the phone rings.
 Muttley answers it, then Dastardly contemptuously grabs it from him.
 Cue Muttley's Angrish.